Aid to and restructuring of companies in difficulty

 Activities for rescuing and restructuring companies

-The Ministry provides guidance and advice to companies and cooperatives in preparing restructuring programmes and produces technical background documents for the minister responsible for economic development and technology related to decisions on granting state aid for rescuing and restructuring companies.
+The Ministry provides guidance and advice to companies and cooperatives in preparing restructuring programmes and produces technical background documents for the minister responsible for the economy, tourism and sport related to decisions on granting state aid for rescuing and restructuring companies.
 It monitors the implementation of restructuring projects, produces reports on granted rescue and restructuring aid and expert analyses on the effectiveness of the granted rescue and restructuring aid.

 It also drafts proposals of acts and implementing regulations referring to the regulatory framework of the sector and its areas of action, and carries out and coordinates activities in communication with the European Commission.
 Rescue and restructuring aid to large companies or cooperatives and rescue and restructuring aid exceeding EUR 10 million is granted by the Ministry following individual notification to the European Commission and obtaining a decision on the compliance of the notified aid with internal market rules.